henry-richard7/JioTV-Proxy/README.md

 - To play live channels on web http://localhost:8000.
 - To play live channels in media player such as vlc http://localhost:8000/playlist.m3u
 - To play live channels on your local network http://<your_local_ip>:8000/playlist.m3u (You can get this from console when running the app.)

+# How To Use (Using Docker)

+- Clone or Download this repo.
+- In terminal `cd JioTV-Proxy`
+- Next type `docker build -t jiotv-proxy .` and press enter and wait for build.
+- Next type `docker run -p 8000:8000 jiotv-proxy` and press enter.

 # How To Use (From Source)